Marrakech souks: A budget travelers insight is an extension to budget traveling Marrakech: What to expect.

 - *If you do buy things, think of the practicality of it – Are you going to carry on traveling?
 How will you carry what you’ve bought, will it fit in your backpack, do you have space?
 (It might sound stupid, but I meet so many travelers who over buy then wonder how they are going to carry things around.)

 - *Be mindful of asking for directions, some people will tell you the wrong direction on purpose.

 - *Don’t accept any offers from anybody offering to guide you if you don’t know them.

 - *Take a break, there are lots of cafe’s dotted around the souks.

 - *Most importantly don’t forget to have fun.

 I can honestly say, even though I didn’t buy that much in the souks I had so much fun in them, I had lots of friendly banter with store owners in the Marrakech souks.

 Over the years, I’ve lived in Bali where the streets of Kuta are lined with markets.
-I’ve been to huge night market in Thailand and Vietnam and experienced other open air markets in central America but nothing compares to the energy, colours, smells and atmosphere generated through the Marrakech souks.
+I’ve been to huge night markets in Thailand and Vietnam and experienced other open-air markets in central America but nothing compares to the energy, colors, smells, and atmosphere generated through the Marrakech souks.

 Apart from getting a bit weary and tired of people trying to entice you – this is an experience not to be missed and one that won’t be forgotten in a hurry.

-If you missed my post on what to expect in the Marrakech Medina, you can check it out here, just clock on the picture below.
+If you missed my post on what to expect in the Marrakech Medina don’t forget to give it a read.